-Prima facie, all New Zealand sourced dividend income is subject to RWT at 33%.
-However, no RWT is required to be deducted by FNZ if you had a valid RWT certificate of exemption and this was provided to FNZ.
+Prima facie, all New Zealand sourced dividend income is subject to RWT at a rate of 33%.
+However, no RWT is required to be deducted by FNZ if you had RWT Exempt status and this was notified to FNZ prior to a dividend being paid.

 If the company paying the dividend has attached imputation credits to the dividend, FNZ will allocate you your share of these imputation credits.
-Where applicable, FNZ has offset eligible tax credits against your tax liability to reduce the RWT withheld.
+Where applicable, FNZ has offset eligible tax credits against your tax liability to reduce the RWT withheld (up to the required rate of 33%).

-You should consider whether dividend or associated credits should be included in your tax return.
+You should consider whether dividend income or any associated credits should be included in your tax return